mbitsnbites/leanfloat/LeanFloat-Specification.md

 None of the non-standard formats need to be supported by a conforming implementation.

-## 3. Denormal numbers
+## 3. Subnormal numbers

-A denormal number is one where the biased exponent is zero (all exponent field bits are zero), and the significand field is non-zero (i.e. at least one bit is set).
+A subnormal number is one where the biased exponent is zero (all exponent field bits are zero), and the significand field is non-zero (i.e. at least one bit is set).

-Whenever a denormal number is used as an input to a floating-point operation, it shall be treated as the value zero.
-The sign bit is preserved, so that a denormal value can be interpreted as either +0 or -0, according to the sign bit.
+Whenever a subnormal number is used as an input to a floating-point operation, it shall be treated as the value zero.
+The sign bit is preserved, so that a subnormal value can be interpreted as either +0 or -0, according to the sign bit.

-Whenever a floating-point operation produces a result that would be a denormal value according to **[IEEE754]**, it shall instead produce the value zero.
+Whenever a floating-point operation produces a result that would be a subnormal value according to **[IEEE754]**, it shall instead produce the value zero.
 The sign bit is preserved, so that the return value can be either +0 or -0, according to the sign of the result.